brainsum/gdpr-toc/readme.md

 ## Acknowledgments

-* Thanks to all the hard-working guys in the EU protecting our privacy!
+* Thanks to all the hard-working guys in the EU for protecting our privacy!